 Get Nutritious Meals at TerraBella Windsor Lake

 Sometimes, deficiency in certain nutrients or vitamins isn’t due to picky eating or a loss of appetite.
-It can also be because you or your loved one is struggling to prepare adequately nutritious meals or obtain the groceries for doing so.
+It can also be because you are struggling to prepare adequately nutritious meals or obtain the groceries for doing so.
 This is why as part of our senior living community, our residents enjoy nutritious restaurant style dining under our exclusive Sensations Dining program.

 For more information on our different senior living options or the services that we offer our residents, contact us today and our senior living coordinators will get back to you shortly.